kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - [build.gradle](build.gradle)

-4. In the commandline you want to execute the following command:
+4. In the commandline (outside Katalon Studio GUI) you want to execute the following command:

 ```
 $ cd $projectDir